 Students will first come across these limits at Test of Competence (TC) in Principles of Auditing and Reporting (PAR), where the requirement for audit is covered.
 This then flows into Assurance and Business Systems (ABS) at Test of Professional Skills (TPS), where different types of assurance engagements are covered, in addition to the statutory audit process.

 It is worth noting that the same rules still exist in respect of firms which cannot be audit exempt, regardless of size.
 This includes those which have a listed parent company, members of ineligible groups, and those in regulated sectors such as banks and building societies.
 This is covered in more detail in the TC PAR course.

-The Government anticipates that 4,400 of these companies will choose to continue to have an audit.
-This leaves 3,000 companies expected to take up the exemption.
-These companies, however, are still likely to engage the services of CA firms, through the various other types of assurance engagement that are covered at ABS.
+The Government anticipated that 4,400 of these companies would choose to continue to have an audit.
+This left 3,000 companies expected to take up the exemption.
+These companies, however, were still likely to engage the services of CA firms, through the various other types of assurance engagement that are covered at ABS.